CloudCannon/staticshape/docs/content/docs/conditional-nodes.md

 ## Merging rules

-conditionals can be merged with:
+Conditionals can be merged with:

 - Loop nodes
 - Conditional nodes
 - Element nodes

-conditionals cannot be merged with:
+Conditionals cannot be merged with:

 - Text nodes
 - Comment nodes